 but the invariant blocks under this symmetry are still exponentially large.

-Recently, a new type of logarithmic negativity based on a partial time-reversal transformation has been suggested for fermionic systems~\cite{Shapourian2017_PRB, Shapourian2019_JSM,Shapourian2019_PRA}.
+Recently, a new type of logarithmic negativity based on a partial time-reversal transformation has been suggested for \emph{fermionic} systems~\cite{Shapourian2017_PRB, Shapourian2019_JSM,Shapourian2019_PRA}.
 Compared to the conventional (or bosonic) logarithmic negativity, this fermionic logarithmic negativity was shown to better capture the contributions to entanglement from Majorana fermions.
-However, the key advantage from our point of view lies in the fact that the partial time-reversal transformation of a fermionic Gaussian state remains Gaussian, allowing the fermionic logarithmic negativity to be calculated using a $2 L \times 2 L$ matrix of generalized Green's functions~\cite{Shapourian2017_PRB}; that is, with a polynomial amount of resources and time.
-In our case, as the pairing correlations are zero, the fermionic logarithmic negativity is obtained directly from the $L\times L$ matrix of Green's functions, see Eq.~(\ref{G_matrix}), and we could study half-SSH chains up to $L\sim 10^3$ without difficulties.
-For the bosonic case, the calculations are limited to relatively short chains.
+From our point of view, however, the key advantage lies in the fact that the partial time-reversal transformation of a fermionic Gaussian state remains Gaussian, allowing the fermionic logarithmic negativity to be calculated using a $2 L \times 2 L$ matrix of generalized Green's functions~\cite{Shapourian2017_PRB}; that is, with a polynomial amount of resources and time.
+In our case, as the pairing correlations are zero, the fermionic logarithmic negativity is obtained directly from the $L\times L$ matrix of Green's functions, see Eq.~(\ref{G_matrix}), and we could study half-chain SSH chains up to $L\sim 10^3$ without difficulties.
+For the bosonic case, on the other hand, the calculations are limited to relatively short chains.